-COMM 120 Interpersonal Communication 3 COMM 122 Public Speaking 3
+COMM 120 Interpersonal Communication

+Select one of the following:

 CIS 216 Active Server Pages 3

-CIS 290 Windows Server-Active Director y 2
+CIS 290 Windows Server-Installing and

+Configuring 2

 CS 180 Introduction to Visual Basic

 Programming 4

 2-4

 Total Required 30-32

-Plus General Education Require ments
+Plus General Education Require ements

 Students who complete only the major requirements above qualify for a Certificate in Business Data Management.
-An official request must be filed with the Admissions and Records Office prior to the deadline as stated in the Academic Calendar.
+An official request must be filled with the Admissions and Records Office prior to the deadline as stated in the Academic Calendar.